peter-mouland/base_2023-react-query--msw--vite--react-router/README.md

 -   `yarn test`

+A range of testing has been showcased, before going to prod, more UI tests, especially e2e using Playwright or Cypress would be appropriate

 ### Bugs

 -   The dates returned by the FinnHub API do not align with the dates chosen